pisanorg/Student-Git-Docs/submitting-assignments.md

 ![Git Status Example](img/submitting-assignment-step-0.PNG)

-### Copy the name of your last commit
+### Copy the hash of your last commit

-After you have verified that all of your changes have been pushed, copy the name of the last commit.
-You can do this by running `git log` and copying the name of the latest commit in the list.
+After you have verified that all of your changes have been pushed, copy the hash of the last commit.
+You can do this by running `git log` and copying the hash of the latest commit in the list.
 For example, if I run `git log`:

 ![Git Log Copy Name Example](img/submitting-assignment-step-1.PNG)

 Then I would copy `bada4023008570ed5310aef5e95216f354e2dd80`.

+Alternatively, running `git rev-parse HEAD` will also yield the hash of the last commit.

 ### Paste the name of your last commit on Canvas

 Login to canvas, and navigate to your course's homepage.
 From there, navigate to the assignment page and click `Submit Assignment`.
-Then, paste the name of your last commit (which would be `bada4023008570ed5310aef5e95216f354e2dd80`, in my case) into the submission details of your assignment.
+Then, paste the hash of your last commit (which would be `bada4023008570ed5310aef5e95216f354e2dd80`, in my case) into the submission details of your assignment.
 Then click `Submit`.

 # Submitting Group Assignments